Welcome to Psyche

 • Witnessing: Verify the liveness and correctness of other participants.

-• Verifying: Recompute and compare results to identify and mitigate malicious participants.
+• Verifying: Recompute and compare training results to identify and punish malicious participants.

 Waiting for Clients & Warmup